-New GBE Director asks for trade sanctions
+New GBE Director asks for sanctions against rogue climate nations

 Rogue climate nations should face sanctions to eliminate competitive advantage, says new Green Budget Europe Director.